DEA Drug St or age Cages — Pharmaceutical Security Enclosures

-Wire mesh cages that meet DEA requirements for storing Schedule III, IV, and V controlled substances.
-Self-closing, self-locking doors with tamper-proof hardware.
-Heavy-gauge construction with ceiling enclosures and electronic access control options.
+Wire mesh cages that meet DEA requirements for st or ing Schedule III, IV, and V controlled substances.
+Self-closing, self-locking do or s with tamper-proof hardware.

 DEA Cage Requirements for Controlled Substances